chuckjaz/mem_fuse/README.md

 ## Description

-`mem-fuse` is a simple in-memory filesystem that implements a subset of the FUSE API.
-It is intended as a base-line implementation using the `fuser` crate to implement a FUSE filesystem to determine overhead of FUSE and Rust in building a FUSE.
+`mem-fuse` is an in-memory filesystem that implements a subset of the FUSE API that can act as a in-memory cache of a different file system.
+These other file systems are mirrored, by mirroring all changes in the in-memory file system to the mirrored filesystem.

-The filesystem supports creating files, directories, and symbolic links.
-It also supports reading and writing to files, as well as reading directory contents.

 The filesystem can be backed by a "mirror".
 A mirror is a secondary storage layer that `mem-fuse` will keep in sync with its in-memory state.
 There are two types of mirrors available: